blessja/landing-page/README.md

 # Joeden Drone sales and services

-This project is part of the[Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page)
+This project is part of the [Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page)

 <p>It is a landing page for a drone sales and services company.
 It is built using HTML, CSS and JavaScript.</p>